Monmouth Beach — “Men of Honor”

 They were a couple of rocks in the sturdy foundation of what became Monmouth Beach — Garrett White and Nelson Lockwood.

 Both men exhibited astonishing bravery when called on to do so.
 Then they turned their attention to commerce and civics — establishing a remarkable record from which Monmouth Beach still benefits.
-The men put service above self — always.
-It’s hard to believe that neither of these courageous pioneers are recognized today.
-Then again, it’s hard to believe their acts of heroism too.
+These men put service above self — always.
+It’s hard to believe that neither of these courageous pioneers are remembered today.
+Then again, it’s hard to imagine their acts of heroism too.

-Surfman White in some cases literally dove into furious and freezing ocean surf — thick with an undertow and strewn with wreckage debris — to save drowning passengers or ensure a lifeline got through.
-The crew’s actions were a “gallant and conspicuous devotion to the service and the cause of humanity,” according to US Life-Saving Service inspector reports.
+Surfman White, according to US Life-Saving Service inspector reports, in some cases literally dove into furious and freezing ocean surf — thick with an undertow and strewn with wreckage debris — to save drowning passengers or ensure a lifeline got through.
+The crew’s actions were called a “gallant and conspicuous devotion to the service and the cause of humanity.”

 “You have to go out, but nothing says you have to come back.”